marintoro/Rainbow/README.md

 And the results are clear,
-Rainbow reachs only a median human-normalized score of 3% (see Figure 2 below) meaning that for half of Atari games, the agent doenst even reach 3% of the way from random to best human run ever! <br/><br/>
+Rainbow reachs only a median human-normalized score of 3% (see Figure 2 below) meaning that for half of Atari games, the agent doesn't even reach 3% of the way from random to best human run ever! <br/><br/>
 We made a [video](www.todovideo.com) with agents previously  claimed as above human-level but far